koush/docs.scrypted.app/home-assistant.md

 # Home Assistant

 The Scrypted Custom Component for Home Assistant adds support for managing Scrypted from your Home Assistant Dashboard, and creation of Scrypted NVR cards.
+A demo of the cards is available on the [Scrypted NVR Home Assistant Demo Site](https://ha-demo.scrypted.app).

 <div style="width: 100%; display: flex; flex-direction: row;">